 Server resources are limited in our shared hosting environment.
 You are responsible for ensuring your account does not consume more than 2% of server resources for a period of 30 seconds or longer, and to ensure your account does not abuse server resources at the sole discretion of dotCanada.com.
 Failure to do so may result in account suspension and/or in discontinuation of your services or account, which actions we may take in our sole discretion.

 Inodes are limited in our shared hosting environment.
 Each file, directory and email uses one inode.
 The most common reason for excessive inode usage is if your 'catchall' email is enabled and never emptied.
 Additionally causes for excessive inode usage may include text-based databases or text-based forums and messaging systems.
 You are responsible for ensuring your account does not use more than 100,000 inodes.
 Additionally, no single directory may contain more than 20,000 inodes.
-Failure to do so may result in account suspension and/or in discontinuation of your services or account, which actions we may take in our sole discretion.
+Failure to do so may result in removal and deletion of such materials as well as account suspension and/or in discontinuation of your services or account, which actions we may take in our sole discretion.

 Hosting space is intended for normal use only, and is limited to Web files, e-mail and content of the hosted Web sites, not for storage of media or other data.
 Hosting space may not be used as offsite storage for electronic files or for third party electronic mail or FTP hosts.
 You are responsible for removing any files which do not meet these requirements, and for adhering to any hosting space (disk usage) limits allocated to your account(s).
 Failure to do so may result in removal and deletion of such materials, and/or in discontinuation of your services or account, which actions we may take in our sole discretion.

 Email accounts are intended for normal use only and each individual email account is limited to 250 MB and must not exceed 10,000 emails.
+Additionally, no individual email (incoming or outgoing) may be larger than 20 MB including all attachments.
+Emails exceeding these limits may be removed from our servers without notification.
 Our e-mail system is not intended for storage of media or other data.
 You are responsible for removing any files and attachments which do not meet these requirements, and for adhering to any email account limits allocated to your account(s).
 Failure to do so may result in removal and deletion of such materials, and/or in discontinuation of your services or account, which actions we may take in our sole discretion.

 Mysql databases are limited to 1 GB each.
 Our mysql system is not intended for storage of media or other data.
 You are responsible for removing any data which does not meet these requirements, and for adhering to any mysql account limits allocated to your account(s).
 Failure to do so may result in removal and deletion of such materials, and/or in discontinuation of your services or account, which actions we may take in our sole discretion.